 There’s a poster at wikispooks, I think, that suggests a solution to terror: stop being scared.
 Another is to stop terrorizing, flying planes into buildings, or cutting people’s heads off and posting it on youtube.
-Of course, there are those who swear these things are fabricated by the West.
-The devil, as they say, is in the detail, but I don’t imagine many conspiracy theorists will put their necks on the line in the desert to prove their theory.
+Of course, there are those who swear these things are fabricated by the West, but I don’t imagine many of them would put their necks on the line in the desert to prove their conspiracy theory.

 In many of the more extreme scenarios, there has been an extensive, deep and deliberate plan to create a global police state under a New World Order, and its victims are as much Western citizens as anyone else abroad.
 I am even less well acquainted with the details of such hypotheses, but my hunch is that most of this is paranoia and confirmation bias, and that any “deep politics” has been much more limited in scope, haphazard, ill-conceived and poorly executed.